secretgraph/secretgraph/README.md

 # TODO

+-   fix issue that no private key is available anymore with limited view
+    -   fix create_cluster
 -   remove/handle orphan nets (no cluster assigned)
 -   dataclass for returns instead of simple dicts to have typing
 -   document net resource tracking, ClusterGroups